Shubhi1234567890/Guardian/README.md

-# 🛡️ Guardian – Tool for preotection against social media creeps
+# 🛡️ Guardian – Tool for protection against social media creeps
 Protecting users from creepy, abusive, and harmful Instagram messages using AI.

 ---